Pulmonary HypertensionSymptoms, Doctors, Treatments, Advances & More

-Pulmonary hypertension is high blood pressure in the arteries of the lungs.
+Pulmonary hypertension is high blood pressure in the pulmonary arteries of the lungs.
 It makes the right side of the heart work harder than normal.

 Pulmonary arterial hypertension; Sporadic primary pulmonary hypertension; Familial primary pulmonary hypertension; Idiopathic pulmonary arterial hypertension; Primary pulmonary hypertension; PPH; Secondary pulmonary hypertension; Cor pulmonale - pulmonary hypertension